 Foreign trade policy aims at providing wider support to the industry in manufacture and service sector.
-Registration-cum-Membership Certificate (RCMC) will be issued by Export promotion councils (EPCs) or by Federation of Indian Exporters Organization (FIEO).
-Benefits provided by government will be availed through EPCs.
-Infrastructural support will be provided under ASIDE and identifying town with large turnovers.
-Exports are encouraged under special schemes like Focus Market Scheme, Focus Product.
+Registrationcum-Membership Certificate (RCMC) will be issued by Export promotion councils (EPCs) or by Federation of Indian like Focus Market Scheme, Focus Product.
 Market development assistance will be provided for various activities under taken by EPCs and others.
 Trade is facilitated through EDI (electronic data interchange) and fiscal incentives are provided for those who are filing their applications through EDI.
 Grievance system was simplified and focussed to settle past policy linked grievances